antpass79/SimpleSearchEngine/README.md

  - **:quit** to exit the program
  - once the program starts, the command **search** is automatically ready to listen for a list of words, separated by a whitespace

-###Note on the tests

-In order to fill the data structure, the ISearchIndexer can be used to implement a custom indexer.
-In the project the are two indexer:

-* TextIndexer: it reads a list of string and organizes the words inside in the data structure.
-* DirectoryIndexer: it reads all *.txt* files in a specified directory (not sub directory) and creates the data structure based on the found words.
-* FakeDirectoryIndexer: it holds a fake directory structure for testing purpose.

-For testing the engine, flow the TextIndexer and the FakeDirectoryIndexer are used, in order to avoid the directory reading.

 ## Architecture

 The below class diagrams show the interactions among the components